-The EGRA is studying the concept of authorisation in a practical context in order to assist regulators and practitioners in understanding how this concept could be implemented.
+The EGRA studied the concept of authorisation in a practical context in order to assist regulators and practitioners in understanding how this concept could be implemented.
 The EGRA met twice in 2003 to discuss at length the concept of "regulatory authorisation".
 Using the process set out in the EGRP road test report, the group clarified the concept, and showed how existing ICRP concepts (i.e. dose limits, dose constraints, exclusion, exemption) could be interpreted in a regulatory environment.
-The group will make its work available to the international radiological protection community, the ICRP and submit a paper to the 11th International Congress of the International Radiation Protection Association.
+The group made its work available to the international radiological protection community, the ICRP and submitted a paper to the 11th International Congress of the International Radiation Protection Association.

 The expert group presented its final report to the CRPPH at its March 2005 meeting, which approved it for publication.
-With the publication of its report, the group disbanded.
+With the publication of the report, the group disbanded.

 The Process of Regulatory Authorisation

 A Report by the CRPPH Expert Group on the Regulatory Application of Authorisation (EGRA)